-- 1. Wire type fences including utility or hog wire fences, galvanized chain-link and vinyl-covered chain-link fences are permitted only if screened by either a hedge, located on the exterior side of the fence or by attaching the fence to a three or four-board fence.
-Hedge material shall be installed to cover the fence within two (2) years after planting.
-A wire fence shall not exceed six feet in height within setback areas. - 2.
-The use of barbed wire or razor wire is prohibited. - 3.
-Electrically charged fence or wall shall only be permitted in the EOZD on properties with a Residential A or B Future Land Use designation. - 4.
-Fences on collector and arterial roads shall be natural, clear-coat, black, gray or white-painted three-rail wooden fences. - 5.
-Lots in the EPA shall be exempt from those provisions of Article 6 of the LDR that prohibit fences located in front setback areas. - 6.
-The Code of Ordinances Chapter 36, Article II, Section 36-22 (c) Fence and Wall Maintenance shall apply. - J. Horse Trailer Parking and Storage: - 1.
-Horse trailers shall not be parked in roadways, swales, canals, rights-of-way or designated easements. - 2.
+K. Horse Trailer Parking and Storage:

+- 1. Horse trailers shall not be parked in roadways, swales, canals, rights-of-way, or designated easements. - 2.
 One (1) unscreened horse trailer may be parked adjacent to a barn or stable on an individual lot provided the trailer is not parked between the front plane of the principal structure and the right-of-way. - 3.
-Additional horse trailers, up to a maximum of one trailer per acre, shall comply with the following: - a.
-On lots less than five (5) acres in size, the additional trailers shall be screened from view from adjacent roads and private properties in the manner provided in Section 62-9.(b).(1) of the Code of Ordinances.
+Additional horse trailers, up to a maximum of one (1) trailer per acre, shall comply with the following: - a.
+On lots less than five (5) acres in size, the additional trailers shall be screened from view from adjacent roads and private properties in the manner provided in Section 62-9.(b).(1) of the Code of Ordinances. - b.

-- b.
 Screened trailer parking areas shall meet the minimum setbacks for accessory structures listed in Table 6.6-1 Equestrian Preserve Area Minimum Setbacks. - 4.
-Temporary parking of horse trailers (i.e., trailers on site for daily instructional, show or other site-specific uses) shall be allowed, provided temporary parking is not overnight and trailers are not parked in rights-of-way or designated easements. - 5.
-Properties with a Future Land Use Map designation of Equestrian Commercial and approved as a Major Equestrian Venues are exempt from the provisions of this section except for screening. - K. Livestock Raising: Processing and slaughtering is strictly prohibited. - L. Major Equestrian Venue: - 1.
-The minimum lot size shall be 25 acres unless the sole use is as a polo major venue which shall have a minimum lot size of 15 acres. - 2.
-The primary point of access shall be from 50th Street, Lake Worth Road, Pierson Road, 120th Street or South Shore Blvd. - 3.
-Any incompatibility with surrounding uses shall be satisfactorily mitigated with the plans submitted with the Conditional Use request.
-Conditions may be imposed with the approval to include, but not limited to, controlling objectionable odors, fencing, noise, inspections, reporting, monitoring, preservation areas, mitigation and/or limits of operation.
+Temporary parking of horse trailers (i.e., trailers on site for daily instruction, shows, or other site-specific uses) shall be allowed, provided temporary parking is not overnight and trailers are not parked in rights-of-way or designated easements. - 5.
+Properties with a Future Land Use Map designation of Equestrian Commercial Recreation and approved as a Major Equestrian Venue are exempt from the provisions of this section except for screening. - L. Livestock Raising: Processing and/or slaughtering are strictly prohibited.

+M. Major Equestrian Venue:

+1. The minimum lot size shall be 25 acres, unless the sole use is as a major polo venue then the minimum lot size shall be 15 acres.

+- 2. The primary point of access shall be from 50th Street, Lake Worth Road, Pierson Road, 120th Street, or South Shore Blvd. - 3.
+A Plan of Operation shall be submitted with the Conditional Use application. - 4.
+Any incompatibility with surrounding uses shall be satisfactorily mitigated with the plans submitted with the Conditional Use application.
+Conditions may be imposed with the approval including, but not limited to, controlling objectionable odors, fencing, noise, inspections, reporting, monitoring, preservation areas, mitigation and/or limits of operation.
 Landscape hedges and/or screens with a minimum opacity shall be required with the approval if they are necessary to mitigate for compatibility.

-M. Minor Equestrian Venue:
+N. Minor Equestrian Venue:

 - 1. The minimum lot size shall be five (5) acres. - 2.
-A Plan of Operation shall be submitted with the Conditional Use request. - 3.
-If an event is planned to exceed 75 combined participants and spectators a traffic study pursuant the Article 9 shall be provided with the Conditional Use request or with a request for modification of the Conditional Use. - 4.
+A Plan of Operation shall be submitted with the Conditional Use application. - 3.
+If an event is planned to exceed 75 combined participants and spectators a traffic study pursuant to Article 9 shall be provided with the Conditional Use application or with an application to modify an existing Conditional Use. - 4.
 No event shall be planned or operated to accommodate or produce more than 200 combined participants and spectators. - 5.
-No event shall occur for more than four (4) consecutive days. - 6.
-Vendors are not permitted. - 7.
-Any incompatibility with surrounding uses shall be satisfactorily mitigated with the plans submitted with the Conditional Use or DRC Use request.
-Conditions may be imposed with the approval to include but not limited to controlling objectionable odors, fencing, noise, inspections, reporting, monitoring, preservation areas, mitigation and/or limits of operation.
-Landscape hedges and/or screens with a minimum opacity shall be required with the approval if they are necessary to mitigate for compatibility. - 8.
-The site shall be restored to original or better condition within twenty-four hours after any event including the removal of all temporary structures, temporary sanitary facilities, equipment, trash and debris.
+Vendors are not permitted. - 6.
+Any incompatibility with surrounding uses shall be satisfactorily mitigated with the plans submitted with the Conditional Use application.
+Conditions may be imposed with the approval to, include but not limited to, controlling objectionable odors, fencing, noise, inspections, reporting, monitoring, preservation areas, mitigation and/or limits of operation.
+Landscape hedges and/or screens with a minimum opacity shall be required with the approval if they are necessary to mitigate for compatibility. - 7.
+The site shall be restored to original or better condition within 24 hours after any event including the removal of all temporary structures, temporary sanitary facilities, equipment, trash, and debris.

-N. Nursery, Wholesale or Retail:
+O. Nursery, Wholesale or Retail: